 Not as versatile as a rimmed baking sheet

-The only caveat is that this sheet pan is less versatile than a traditional rimmed pan.
-Without a rim, it can’t hold pan juices or oil, so you’ll have to be mindful of what you’re cooking, but if you’re primarily using it for cookies or sandwich buns, it’s a great option.
+The few caveats are that this sheet pan is less versatile than a traditional rimmed pan.
+Without a rim, it can’t hold pan juices or oil, so you’ll have to be mindful of what you’re cooking.
+Additionally, since the metal's so thick, it takes longer to fully warm up in the oven.
+You'll have to be flexible with cooking times and be ready to check on the baking progress often.

 Completely food-safe, even if enamel chips